My Approach to Helping

 You help everyone else, but who helps you?
 Anger, stress, conflict keeping you stuck?
 As you rise in your profession, you might find fewer people you trust, fewer available mentors to help you deal with the increase in responsibility and stress.
 And your friends and family may not really understand your challenges.
 For 30+ years, I've been helping professionals, and families understand the "why" of their struggles and the "what next" strategies that can work right now!

 If your important conversations become angry debates (when all your really wanted was to get your point across- to be heard), if anger, conflict, and stress are hurting you professionally and personally, let's talk about how I can help.
 I know that asking for help might feel like the hardest thing you've ever done.
 I also know that taking that risk could help you feel much better.

 If you're unsure about starting or returning to therapy, let's talk - then you decide!
 You only need to make that first call.
 Please visit my website for more detailed information about me and about my practice.
-Or - email or call me to schedule an appointment or to set up a free phone consultation.
+Or - email or call me to schedule an appointment or to set up a complementary phone consultation.
 I look forward to talking with you soon.